galaxyproject/training-material/topics/single-cell/tutorials/bulk-music-5-benchmark/tutorial.md

 You'll find `Actual` proportions in a column alongside the `Infer` proportions.
 Do they look pretty close?
 Or are they wildly off?
 In the next section, you'll get to assess this in a variety of ways.
 Bring on the statistics!

 > <comment-title>Answer Key</comment-title>
-> You can see our example [Answer Key] for this part [here](https://usegalaxy.eu/u/wendi.bacon.training/h/deconvolution-benchmarking--2---pseudobulk-to-inferrence---answer-key)
+> You can see our example [Answer Key for part 2](https://usegalaxy.eu/u/wendi.bacon.training/h/deconvolution-benchmarking--2---pseudobulk-to-inferrence---answer-key)
 {: .comment}

 # 3: Statistical analysis